 - Drum kit/percussion Mr C Plummer

-Depending on the instrument, £175-£194 per term for ten 30-minute individual lessons.
-This will be made clear on the application form.
+The cost will £180 per term for ten 30-minute individual lessons.
 There are schemes for financial support, which can be sent on request.

 When and where will lessons take place?